Chirag-ahir/JAVA-All-Basic/README.md

 What is yield () and sleep () in thread Java?<br>
 Sleep() causes the currently executing thread to sleep (temporarily cease execution).
 Yield() causes the currently executing thread object to temporarily pause and allow other threads to execute.

+What is concurrent execution in Java?<br>
+Executing multiple tasks in the “start-suspend-resume-end” fashion is called concurrent execution.
+This means both tasks are started at different points in time and one task is paused while another task is executed.